microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 The figure above shows what it looks like when the RDY interrupt is enabled.

 ### Code
-To implement using code the following lines were added.
-An ISR and an Interrupt Manager.
+To implement using code, an Interrupt Service Routine (ISR) and Interrupt manager were added.

 ```
 static void MVIO_ISR(void)